gardener/gardener/docs/proposals/20-ha-control-planes.md

 This annotation has the following effect:
 * New pods will not be scheduled unless they have a toleration added which is all permissive or matches the effect and/or key.

 In case where `kubelet` cannot reach the control plane, evicting the pod is not possible without intervention.
-Gardener provides [garbage collection](https://github.com/gardener/gardener/blob/4e2d28f2af7093eb94819652a6f4709b5fbfaf06/pkg/gardenlet/controller/shoot/shoot_care_control.go#L343) which [forcefully deletes](https://github.com/gardener/gardener/blob/4e2d28f2af7093eb94819652a6f4709b5fbfaf06/pkg/operation/care/garbage_collection.go#L117-L138) pods after currently configured duration of 5 mins.
-This will force the Kube Scheduler to reschedule these pods to nodes in zones that are available.
+See [here](https://kubernetes.io/docs/concepts/architecture/nodes/#condition) for more details.
+It has been observed that the pods will be stuck in `Terminating` state.

 #### Recovery from Node failure